fh2019ustc/DocGeoNet/README.md

+🚀 **Exciting update!
+We have created a demo for our paper on Hugging Face Spaces, showcasing the capabilities of our DocTr.
+[Check it out here!](https://huggingface.co/spaces/HaoFeng2019/DocGeoNet)**

 🔥 **Good news!
 Our new work [DocTr++: Deep Unrestricted Document Image Rectification](https://github.com/fh2019ustc/DocTr-Plus) comes out, capable of rectifying various distorted document images in the wild.**

 🔥 **Good news!
 Our new work exhibits state-of-the-art performances on the [DocUNet Benchmark](https://www3.cs.stonybrook.edu/~cvl/docunet.html) dataset: